sanjuus/-100DaysofAI/week 3/README.md

 - Implemented multiple linear regression using sklearn
 - Observed the regreession lines for different datasets using plots
 - performed metrics to evalute those models.

+## 👉 Day 6 | streak 20

+### Topic

+- Polynomial Regression

+### What I Learned

+- What is polynomial Regression?
+- Why do we need it?
+- about polynomial class and it's attributes in sklearn
+- why polynomial regression is considered as linear?
+- Gemotrical Intution and Mathematical Intution

+### Practical Implementation

+- Implemented polynomial regression using sklearn
+- Difference between linear and polynomial regression
+- Observed best-fit line using plots